ENDOMETRIOSIS FELLOWSHIP & COURSE

 OVERVIEW OF THE PROGRAM

 The Endometriosis Fellowship & Course is free of charge and is a total of 8 consecutive weeks long (Saturday, July 7th – Friday, August 24, 2018).
+Students will get a unique opportunity to study under Professor Camran Nezhat, M.D., EndoMarch Founder, inventor of video laparoscopy, and the world’s leading expert on endometriosis.
 Students can register online for either the Stanford or UCSF campuses, on a first come, first serve basis.
 If both locations for the July 2018 course are full, students can email us at email@example.com, to be added to the waiting list for future courses.

 See below for the schedule & curriculum.